-Tanzanite's trippy property called trichroism causes the stone to looks blue, violet, or burgundy depending on the direction it is facing.
+Virtually all tanzanite occurs in nature as opaque white pebbles and needs to be heat-treated to turn blue and become transparent.
+Tanzanite's trippy property called trichroism causes the stone to look blue, violet, or burgundy depending on where it is facing.

 Kunzite is a variety of the mineral spodumene.
 It’s named after gemologist George Frederick Kunz.
 Hurry up before Elon Mask snaps all Kunzite from the market because the pegmatites that yield the pink gem are a source of lithium for electric batteries.